 --filterstopfreqs Filter timecourses to with stop frequencies LOWERSTOP and UPPERSTOP.
+LOWERSTOP must be <= LOWERPASS, UPPERSTOP must be >= UPPER-PASS.
+Using this argument requires the use of -filterfreqs.

 2.31 tcfrom2col

 A simple command line that takes an FSL style 2 column regressor file and generates a time course (waveform) file.
 FSL 3 column files are text files containing one row per "event".
 Each row has three columns: start time in seconds, duration in seconds, and waveform value.
 The output waveform is zero everywhere that is not covered by an "event" in the file.